Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 counters, they were also very convenient for the clubs as they could round up

-either returning to another game, very generous or in a hell of a mess at full
+either returning to another game, very generous, or in a hell of a mess at full-time.
+Zwolle had more of the play after the break and looked

 like they could snatch it.
 However, after missing a good opportunity late on,

-the visiting full back Patrick van Aanholt won the game in the last minute when
+the visiting full-back Patrick van Aanholt won the game in the last minute when

 his run took the ball in his stride before firing home under Boer.